 29. See Robert the Doll at East Martello museum

 I may not be a believer but I also don’t want to tempt fate – legend has it that Key West contains a haunted doll (a little like the Annabelle doll story).
 In fact, the Chucky movies are believed to be based on the doll that now lives in a glass case at the East Martello Museum.
 If you believe the stories, don’t take a picture without requesting permission (don’t even google Robert, for that matter).
 It’s up to you.
 I took a respectful, squinted look out of one eye.
 No pictures.
 Just in case.
 You know.
 Unless you have a car with you, the museum is a bit tough to get to but is included on the Ghost and Gravestones Tour.
 You can find out more here.

-30. Shipwreck museum
+30. Visit the Shipwreck museum

 The Shipwreck museum tells you the history of wreckers on the island since the 1800s and I accidentally visited twice.
 The first time because the wooden building screamed ‘pirates, ahoy’ and the second time at night because it was included in my the Ghost and Gravestones tour.
 The day visit was great for views from the shipwrecking platform (where lookouts would scan the horizon for wrecked ships they could loot).
 The night tour was good for being a bit spooky.
 What I did find out (2nd visit) is that the silver I tried to pick up (1st visit) was apparently cursed.
 A few weeks later, I got dengue fever.
 Coincidence?
 You can find out more here.

 Key West Travel tip: This is one of the best things to do in Key West with kids.
 Ask my dad, he took me and it keep me quiet for a good hour.